nicoboss/nsz/README.md

                         *TitleID*[vVersion]*
   -t THREADS, --threads THREADS
                         Number of threads to compress with.
-Numbers < 1 corresponds to the number of logical CPU cores -o [OUTPUT], --output [OUTPUT]
+Numbers < 1 corresponds to the number of logical CPU cores for block compression and 3 for solid compression -m MULTI, --multi MULTI
+                        Executes multiple compression tasks in parallel.
+Take a look at available RAM especially if compression level is over 18.
+  -o [OUTPUT], --output [OUTPUT]
                         Directory to save the output NSZ files -w, --overwrite       Continues even if there already is a file with the